ericpgauth/Financial-models-tools/README.md

 Repository for snipits of python code on finance theories and models in order to develop both finance and coding skills.
 Incorporating study notes based on CFA Level I material.
 Models, charts, and other content are not for applied use.
 All products herein are to be considered incomplete, unaudited works in progress.
 # Formulas
-WIP collection of CFA L1 formulas on:
+WIP collection of financial formulas on:
         Quantitative Methods
         Economics
         Financial Statement Analysis